mjavier2k/solidfire-exporter/README.md

 ### Contributing
 We welcome any contributions.
 Please fork the project on GitHub and open Pull Requests for any proposed changes.

-Please note that we will not merge any changes that encourage insecure behaviour.
-If in doubt please open an Issue first to discuss your proposal.

 ### License
 Code is licensed under the Apache License 2.0.